Aliases for ADCY6 Gene

 GeneCards Summary for ADCY6 Gene

 ADCY6 (Adenylate Cyclase 6) is a Protein Coding gene.
 Diseases associated with ADCY6 include Lethal Congenital Contracture Syndrome 8 and Hypomyelination Neuropathy-Arthrogryposis Syndrome.
-Among its related pathways are Interleukin-3, 5 and GM-CSF signaling and Circadian entrainment.
-GO annotations related to this gene include protein kinase binding and adenylate cyclase activity.
+Among its related pathways are Apelin signaling pathway and G-Beta Gamma Signaling.
+Gene Ontology (GO) annotations related to this gene include protein kinase binding and adenylate cyclase activity.
 An important paralog of this gene is ADCY5.

 Catalyzes the formation of the signaling molecule cAMP downstream of G protein-coupled receptors (PubMed:17916776, PubMed:17110384).
 Functions in signaling cascades downstream of beta-adrenergic receptors in the heart and in vascular smooth muscle cells (PubMed:17916776).
 Functions in signaling cascades downstream of the vasopressin receptor in the kidney and has a role in renal water reabsorption.
 Functions in signaling cascades downstream of PTH1R and plays a role in regulating renal phosphate excretion.
 Functions in signaling cascades downstream of the VIP and SCT receptors in pancreas and contributes to the regulation of pancreatic amylase and fluid secretion (By similarity).
 Signaling mediates cAMP-dependent activation of protein kinase PKA.
 This promotes increased phosphorylation of various proteins, including AKT.
 Plays a role in regulating cardiac sarcoplasmic reticulum Ca(2+) uptake and storage, and is required for normal heart ventricular contractibility.
 May contribute to normal heart function (By similarity).
 Mediates vasodilatation after activation of beta-adrenergic receptors by isoproterenol (PubMed:17916776).
 Contributes to bone cell responses to mechanical stimuli (By similarity).